TheAhumMaitra/Itomori/README.md

 [`License`](License.md)

 **⚠ Logs warning :** _This app takes logs and the logs stores in `.local/state/Itomori/log/app.log`.
-You can remove the logs with this command - `Itomori --clearlogs`_
+You can remove the logs with this command - `Itomori --clearlogs`_ or you can visit the Settings page and press `c` to clear the logs

 # Thanks